 Put products in a cauldron for shoppers to explore.
 Small items and inexpensive impulse buys are ideal for this Halloween retail display.
 Place them strategically next to your checkout areas to encourage last-minute purchases.
 Sticking to a theme can help create a focus for your Halloween store displays.
 It can spark ideas if you’re feeling stuck creatively and facilitates a cohesive execution.

-You can also use cauldrons or jars as part of your overall Halloween window display theme, as shown in the images below.
+You can also use cauldrons or jars as part of your overall Halloween window display theme, as shown in the display below.

 There are so many ways to incorporate pumpkins into your Halloween retail display ideas.
 Here are some to get you started: